 State: Peer in Cluster (Connected)

-Peer in Cluster (Connected) indicates the peer is reachable and participating in the cluster.
+Peer in Cluster (Connected) means the node is reachable and participating in the trusted pool.

 $ sudo gluster volume status volume1